aosabook/500lines/dagoba/chapter.md

 })
 ```

 We first check to see if we've already gathered matching vertices, otherwise we try to find some.
-If there are any vertices then we'll pop one off and return a new gremlin sitting on that vertex.
-Each gremlin can carry around its own state, like a journal of where it's been and what interesting thing it has seen on its journey through the graph.
+If there are any vertices, we'll pop one off and return a new gremlin sitting on that vertex.
+Each gremlin can carry around its own state, like a journal of where it's been and what interesting things it has seen on its journey through the graph.
 If we receive a gremlin as input to this step we'll copy its journal for the exiting gremlin.

 Note that we're directly mutating the state argument here, and not passing it back.
 An alternative would be to return an object instead of a gremlin or signal, and pass state back that way.
 That complicates our return value, and creates some additional garbage. [footnote: Very short lived garbage though, which is the second best kind.]
 If JS allowed multiple return values it would make this option more elegant.

 We would still need to find a way to deal with the mutations, though, as the call site maintains a reference to the original variable.
-What if we had some way to determine whether a particular reference is 'unique' -- that it is the only reference to that object?
+What if we had some way to determine whether a particular reference is "unique" -- that it is the only reference to that object?

 If we know a reference is unique then we can get the benefits of immutability while avoiding expensive copy-on-write schemes or complicated persistent data structures.
 With only one reference we can't tell whether the object has been mutated or a new object has been returned with the changes we requested: "observed immutability" is maintained.*

+[footnote on maintained: Two references to the same mutable data structure act like a pair of walkie-talkies, allowing whoever holds them to communicate directly.
+Those walkie-talkies can be passed around from function to function, and cloned to create a whole lot of walkie-talkies.
+This completely subverts the natural communication channels your code already possesses.
+In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all that walkie-talkie squawking can become a real drag.]

 There are a couple of common ways of determining this: in a statically typed system we might make use of uniqueness types* to guarantee at compile time that each object has only one reference.
 If we had a reference counter* -- even just a cheap two-bit sticky counter -- we could know at runtime that an object only has one reference and use that knowledge to our advantage.

+[footnote on uniqueness types: Uniqueness types were dusted off in the Clean language, and have a non-linear relationship with linear types, which are themselves a subtype of substructural types.]

+[footnote on reference counter: Most modern JS runtimes employ generational garbage collectors, and the language is intentionally kept at arm's length from the engine's memory management to curtail a source of programmatic non-determinism.]

 JavaScript doesn't have either of these facilities, but we can get almost the same effect if we're really, really disciplined.
 Which we will be.
 For now.

-[footnote on maintained: Two references to the same mutable data structure act like a pair of walkie-talkies, allowing whoever holds them to communicate directly.
-Those walkie-talkies can be passed around from function to function, and cloned to create whole passel of walkie-talkies.
-This completely subverts the natural communication channels your code already possesses.
-In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all that walkie-talkie squawking can become a real drag.]

-[footnote on uniqueness types: Uniqueness types were dusted off in the Clean language, and have a non-linear relationship with linear types, which are themselves a subtype of substructural types.]

-[footnote on reference counter: Most modern JS runtimes employ generational garbage collectors, and the language is intentionally kept at arm's length from the engine's memory management to curtail a source of programmatic non-determinism.]

 #### In-N-Out

 Walking the graph is as easy as ordering a burger.
-These two lines set up the 'in' and 'out' pipetypes for us.
+These two lines set up the `in` and `out` pipetypes for us.

 ```javascript
 Dagoba.addPipetype('out', Dagoba.simpleTraversal('out'))
 Dagoba.addPipetype('in',  Dagoba.simpleTraversal('in'))
 ```

-The simpleTraversal function returns a pipetype handler that accepts a gremlin as its input, and then spawns a new gremlin each time it's queried.
-Once those gremlins are gone, it sends back a 'pull' request to get a new gremlin from its predecessor.
+The `simpleTraversal` function returns a pipetype handler that accepts a gremlin as its input, and spawns a new gremlin each time it's queried.
+Once those gremlins are gone, it sends back a `pull` request to get a new gremlin from its predecessor.

 ```javascript
 Dagoba.simpleTraversal = function(dir) {